 At SIS Swiss International School, children can learn both Portuguese as well as the second language through immersion – even if they are not native speakers of either language.

-SIS teachers not only use their language for teaching in the classroom, but also in the playground, at lunch and during events and excursions.
+SIS faculty members are all native speakers of their language.
+They not only use their mother tongue for teaching in the classroom, but also on the school yard, at lunch, and during events and excursions.

-The presence of the language and the immersion method expose students to the rational, emotional, and cultural dimensions of the second language.
+The immersion method exposes students to the rational, emotional, and cultural dimensions of the second language.
 This is the foundation for developing complete fluency.

 Independent and Value-Centred Approach

 The teaching philosophy at SIS Swiss International School is non-ideological, but founded on clearly defined core values.
-We strive to embody the values which are important to us and which we seek to impart to our students: honesty, appreciation, personal responsibility and commitment.
-These qualities are at the heart of our interactions with the children and young adults entrusted to our care.
+We strive to embody the values we seek to impart to our students: honesty, appreciation, personal responsibility, commitment and solidarity.

 Our aim is to support students in establishing their own cultural, linguistic and social identity so that they may: